GeNeFRAG/DayZ-Python-Scripts-And-Tools/src/dayz_admin_tools/tools/README.md

 The `dayz_admin_tools.tools` package contains specialized tools developed to assist DayZ server administrators with common administrative tasks.
 These tools are designed to be used both as standalone command-line applications and as Python modules that can be integrated into other projects.

-All tools in this package inherit from the `DayZTool` base class and follow a consistent design pattern for configuration, logging, and execution.
+All tools in this package inherit from the `FileBasedTool` base class and follow a consistent design pattern for configuration, logging, and execution.

 ## Available Tools